achorg/ach2025-website/en/presenter-guide.md

 This year's virtual world will be similar to the one from ACH2023. **The official ACH2025 world will be available [here](https://play.workadventu.re/@/association-for-computers-and-the-humanities-1747415862/ach2025/space-station-amongus).**

+For guidance on navigating to different sections of Work Adventure, see the following Key:
+*Top Left Green Quadrant*: #4B Posters Session I *Bottom Left Yellow Quadrant*: #11B Posters Session II *Bottom Right Blue Quadrant*: Creative Submissions / Talks *Top Right Red Quadrant*: #18A & #19A ACH Care Fair

+*Jitsi Rooms for Sub group conversations*: In Space!
+(For example, DH in Libraries SIG is at the "There's Nothing More Ephemeral than a Website" print

 If you want to get familiar with the Work Adventure experience before the conference, check out this brief **[video about navigating the ACH2023 Work Adventure virtual world](https://SDSU.zoom.us/rec/share/fcq_NmKF_3m7fCIOkj2AViRoY_yfypej18uSZ494ZDoC1JmE8Dfwbure9f4i4eVD.9HU_rgugMwF1L3cZ?startTime=1687902788000)** to get a sense of what to expect.

 You can also **[practice navigating a demo Work Adventure map](https://play.staging.workadventu.re/@/tcm/workadventure/wa-village)**.